cjhuo/Android-Samsung-Ble-APIs-Bluez/README.md

 Several things to be clarified before jumping to my sample code:
 ================================================================
 1. I am a newbie in Android.
 Here I am just trying to share what I knew and what I learned.
 Please let me know if anybody discover any bugs on my code.
 I am sure most people who saw this repo are way better than me on mobile app development.
 I like to see your comments.
 2. The code is tested with EcoBT board designed at [UCI Embedded System Lab](http://embedded.ece.uci.edu/) using TI's CC2540 chip.
 It probably won't work out of box with your board since yours might have different service profile implemented.
 You can just pick up the logic inside and try to make an app with your own board by specifying different services and characteristics.
 You can also contact me if you have questions.
 I will try to answer questions as I can.
-You can also contact me if you are interested in obtaining a board from us for further developement or just want to have a reall hardware to test the code.
+You can also contact me if you are interested in obtaining a board from us for further developement or just want to have a real hardware to test the code.
 It will help our lab since our lab relies on these little boards to feed students like me.
 3. Please contact Samsung if you are trying to use the API on a commercial product as I don't know whether the API comes with a license or not.
 Please take your own risk if you are not letting them know.